Scholarships

 The Scholarship encourages both academic achievers and students who demonstrate drive and motivation towards a career in visual arts.
 Awarded annually to the value of $3,300, the scholarship is paid as a one-off lump sum to the winning student on proof of enrolment for a visual arts course at tertiary education level.

-The Scholarship is funded by the George Mason Trust and managed by the Govett-Brewster Art Gallery.
-This includes administering the application and award process and promoting the Scholarship to Taranaki visual arts teachers and students through the Gallery’s website and marketing.
+The Gallery administers the application, award process and promoting the Scholarship to Taranaki visual arts teachers and students through the Gallery’s website and marketing channels.

 Selection criteria

 Selection focuses on one final artwork from the student’s school folio or mahi toi, clearly titled and dated in the file name, supported by five relevant images (these could be work in progress and may include video stills), and the student’s artist statement.
-Images should be supplied as JPEGs (min.
+Images should be supplied as JPEGS (min.
 1MB, max.
 2MB) individually attached to the application email.
+A movie artwork may be submitted, supplied as an MP4 video file via WeTransfer or Dropbox, also uploaded to a ‘private listing’ on Youtube or Vimeo.
+The movie can only contain original or non-copyright music and should be supported by five relevant images (these could be work in progress and may include video stills), and the student’s artist statement.

 Selection panel

-No Taranaki school art teachers are on the panel to avoid any conflict of interest, perceived or otherwise.
+No Taranaki school art teachers are on the panel to avoid any perceived conflict of interest.

 Awarding of Scholarship